IDEA: An Inverse Domain Expert Adaptation Based Active DNN IP Protection Method: Abstract

 \section{Abstract}

 Illegitimate reproduction, distribution and derivation of Deep Neural Network (DNN) models can inflict economic loss, reputation damage and even privacy infringement.
 Passive DNN intellectual property (IP) protection methods such as watermarking and fingerprinting attempt to prove the ownership upon IP violation, but they are often too late to stop catastrophic damage of IP abuse and too feeble against strong adversaries.
 In this paper, we propose IDEA, an Inverse Domain Expert Adaptation based proactive DNN IP protection method featuring active authorization and source traceability.
 IDEA generalizes active authorization as an inverse problem of domain adaptation.
 The multi-adaptive optimization is solved by a mixture-of-experts model with one real and two fake experts.
-The real expert re-optimizes the source model to correctly classify test images with a unique model user key steganographically embedded.
-The fake experts are trained to output random prediction on test images without or with incorrect user key embedded by minimizing their mutual information (MI) with the real expert.
-The MoE model is knowledge distilled into a unified protected model to avoid leaking the expert model features by maximizing their MI with additional multi-layer attention and contrastive representation loss optimization.
-IDEA not only prevents unauthorized users without the valid key to access the functional model, but also enable the model owner to validate the deployed model and trace the source of IP infringement.
-We extensively evaluate IDEA on five datasets and four DNN models to demonstrate its effectiveness in authorization control, culprit tracing success rate, and robustness against various attacks.
+The real expert is re-optimized from the source model to correctly classify authorized images embedded with the correct user key.
+The two fake experts are separately trained to output random prediction on test images without or with incorrect user key embedded, respectively.
+The constructed MoE model is knowledge distilled into a unified protected model to avoid functionality leakage.
+IDEA not only prevents unauthorized users without the valid key to access the functional model, but also enable secure licensee verification and reliable ownership verification.
+We extensively evaluate IDEA on four datasets and four DNN models to demonstrate its stealth, effectiveness, fidelity, uniqueness, and robustness against various attacks.